msveshnikov/allchat/README.md

 version: "3"
 services:
     backend:
-        image: my-backend
+        image: allchat-backend
         ports:
             - "3000:3000"
         environment:
             - GOOGLE_KEY=your_google_cloud_project_id
     frontend:
-        image: my-frontend
+        image: allchat-frontend
         ports:
             - "80:80"
         depends_on:
             - backend
 ```

-Make sure to replace `my-backend` and `my-frontend` with the names you used when building the Docker images, and replace `your_google_cloud_project_id` with your actual Google Cloud project ID.
+Make sure to replace `allchat-backend` and `allchat-frontend` with the names you used when building the Docker images, and replace `your_google_cloud_project_id` with your actual Google Cloud project ID.

 Now, you can start the containers by running the following command in the root directory of your project: